-- Barron River delta - Trinity Inlet, Smith's Creek and surrounding intertidal mangrove flats - Cairns Port Shipping Channel - Cairn's Port Dredge Material Placement Area (DMPA) - Previously used DMPA abandoned in 1991 (approximately 2km south-west of current site).
+- Barron River delta - Trinity Inlet, Smiths Creek and surrounding intertidal mangrove flats - Cairns Port Shipping Channel - Cairns Port Maintenance Dredge Material Placement Area (DMPA) offshore - previously used DMPA abandoned in 1991 (approximately 2 km south-west of current site).

-The current design depth of the shipping channel is -8.3m LAT (-9.9m AHD) with an additional overdredge allowance that varies along the channel depending on the amount of siltation experienced.
+The current design depth of the shipping channel is -8.3 m LAT (-9.9 m AHD) with an additional overdredge allowance that varies along the channel depending on the amount of siltation experienced.

-Bed Elevations outside the shipping channel are very shallow for the 8km length inshore of Beacon C11, generally ranging between -2m AHD and -5m AHD.
+Bed Elevations outside the shipping channel are very shallow for the 8 km length inshore of Beacon C11, generally ranging between -2 m AHD and -5 m AHD.
 Between Beacon C11 and the offshore channel extent the natural bed elevations gradually slope away at around 1 in 600.

 The raised bathymetry within the current and former DMPAs indicates that they are significantly retentive of placed dredge material in the short and long term.
-The former DMPA is located in the vicinity of the surrounding -12m AHD contour and rises locally to around -9m AHD, while the existing DMPA is centred around the surrounding -13.5m AHD contour and rises to around -10.0m AHD along its inshore extent.
+The former DMPA is located in the vicinity of the surrounding -12 m AHD contour and rises locally to around -9 m AHD, while the existing DMPA for maintenance dredge material is centred around the surrounding -13.5 m AHD contour and rises to around -10.0 m AHD along its inshore extent.

 Bed elevations within Trinity Inlet vary significantly between the relatively deep natural channels and surrounding intertidal flats with elevations close to mean sea level.
-Elevations also vary substantially along the main channel thalweg, with some localised deeper sections below -15m AHD at channel bends and tributary confluences.
+Elevations also vary substantially along the main channel thalweg, with some localised deeper sections below -15 m AHD at channel bends and tributary confluences.

-Figure B3.4.4a Study Area Bathymetric Digital Elevation Model
+Figure B3-13 Study Area Bathymetric Digital Elevation Model.

-B3.4.5 Meteorology
+B3.2.5 Meteorology

 The study area experiences a wet tropical climate.
-Cairns mean annual rainfall is 2013 mm, with the vast majority of rainfall occurring during the north-west monsoon influenced "wet season" months from November to April.
-The "dry season" period typically occurs from May to October where the synoptic meteorological pattern is strongly influenced by the Coral Sea trade winds.
+Cairns mean annual rainfall is 2013 mm, with the vast majority of rainfall occurring during the north-west monsoon influenced 'wet season' months from November to April.
+The 'dry season' period typically occurs from May to October where the synoptic meteorological pattern is strongly influenced by the Coral Sea trade winds.

-Dry season wind roses for the BOM Cairns Aero and Arlington Reef stations are shown in Figure B3.4.5a and demonstrate the predominance of trade winds from the South to East-South-East sectors.
+Dry season wind roses for the BOM Cairns Aero and Arlington Reef stations are shown on Figure B3-14 and demonstrate the predominance of trade winds from the South to East-South-East sectors.
 There are significant orographic influences within the study area and inshore measurements such as Cairns Aero station are not necessarily representative of conditions within Trinity Bay and the GBR lagoon.
 A subtle land breeze/sea breeze cycle is also present along the coastal margin of the study area.
-Trade wind speeds can occasionally exceed 25knots within the open waters of the GBR lagoon.
+Trade wind speeds can occasionally exceed 25 knots within the open waters of the GBR lagoon.

 During the wet season, North Queensland can experience a mixture of trade wind conditions and periods influenced by the north-west monsoon trough.
 Tropical cyclones are an intermittently occurring synoptic feature during the wet season and systems influencing Cairns can have their genesis both in the Coral Sea and in the Gulf of Carpentaria waters.
-On average since 1959, 1.38 tropical cyclones per year have entered a Cairns region "Zone of Influence" with approximately 70% of these crossing the coastline (BMT WBM, 2013).
+On average since 1959, 1.38 tropical cyclones per year have entered a Cairns region 'Zone of Influence' with approximately 70% of these crossing the coastline (BMT WBM 2013).
 Extreme wind speeds in the Cairns region are generally associated with tropical cyclone systems.
-The 1% AEP (100 year ARI) 10-minute average wind speed for Cairns is approximately 40m/s (BMT WBM, 2013).
+The 1% AEP (100 year ARI) 10-minute average wind speed for Cairns is approximately 40 m/s (BMT WBM 2013).

-Wet season wind roses for the BOM Cairns Aero and Arlington Reef stations are shown in Figure B3.4.5b.
+Wet season wind roses for the BOM Cairns Aero and Arlington Reef stations are shown on Figure B3-15.
 Prevailing winds are still from South to East-South-East sectors, however there is generally greater variability and slightly lower wind speeds prevalent during this period.

-Figure B3.4.5a Dry Season Wind Roses for Cairns Aero and Arlington Reef
+Figure B3-14 Dry Season Wind Roses for Cairns Aero and Arlington Reef stations.